4 Best Coffee Makers with Direct Water Line Connection + 3 Plumbing kits

 In a large office setting, it makes sense to opt for a single-serve coffee machine that brews K Cups or other coffee pods.

 Some offer a more excellent range than others, particularly when it comes to larger sizes like travel mugs.
-If you decide to go with a K Cup brewer, you can also read our review of best K cup coffees.

 Alternatively, you can purchase a plumbed coffee machine that brews a carafe of coffee at a time.
 This is undoubtedly a better option from an environmental standpoint, and it will probably save you money over purchasing K Cups (2).
 Though brewing with ground coffee is not quite as convenient as using K Cups, it opens up a much wider selection of coffees and can save time if everyone wants to drink the same thing.